droonga/droonga.org/ja/tutorial/1.1.0/dump-restore/index.md

 ~~~
 (on node2)
-$ droonga-engine-absorb-data --source-host=node0 \
+$ droonga-engine-absorb-data --host=node1 \
-                             --destination-host=node1 \
+                             --source-host=node0 \
                              --receiver-host=node2
-Start to absorb data from node0
+Start to absorb data from Default at node0:10031/droonga
-                       to node1
+                       to Default at node1:10031/droonga
                       via node2 (this host)
 ...
 ~~~